bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 > 🚨 WARNING: This tutorial covers using real funds on mainnet.
 Do not fund your wallet with more SOL than you are willing to lose.

-If you are not already familiar with using the command line or recovering a wallet from its seed phrase, I recommend following along using fake money on Solana's devnet.
+Section two of this tutorial (Naming and Logos) is only applicable to Solana’s mainnet.
+If you’re not already familiar with using the command line or recovering a wallet from its seed phrase, I recommend skipping this section and following this tutorial using fake money on Solana's devnet.
 I'll cover how you can switch to devnet later on in the tutorial.

 Before proceeding, you should be able to run the following commands in your terminal: